Gorenstein-projective modules over short local algebras

-Sections 3, 6, and 7 deal with the various possibilities for $a$.
-There are the algebras with $a\le 1$.
-If $A$ is self-injective, then either $a = 0$ and $e\le 1$ or else $a = 1.$ These algebras are well-understood, see section 3 and the appendix A (the appendix A provides an overview over the relevant properties of self-injective short local algebras, as well as the related local algebras with radical square zero).
-The essence of sections 5 and 6 is: If one is interested in acyclic complexes of projective modules, or in long $\mho$-paths, then the cases $a\ge e$ and $2\le a\le e-2$ can be discarded, and the case of interest is $a = e-1$.
-This case is considered in sections 7, 10, 11.
-12 and in the examples 9.3 and 9.4 (but see also the forthcoming paper [RZ4]).
-In particular, we show in 10.2 that a commutative short local algebra of Hilbert type $(e,e-1)$ has no complex of type II which involves a projective module of rank 1.
+Often, we will assume that $A$ is not self-injective.
+After all, over a self-injective algebra, all modules are Gorenstein-projective.
+Appendix A provides an overview over the module theory of self-injective (equivalently, Gorenstein) short local algebras and the local radical-square-zero algebras $L(e)$, based on the relationship between these algebras and the Kronecker quivers $K(e)$.

+The essence of Sections 6 and 7 is: If one is interested in exact complexes of projective modules, or in long $\mho$-paths, then the cases $e\le a$ and $2\le a\le e-2$ can be discarded, and one has to look at the case $a = e-1$.
+This case is considered in Sections 7, 10, 11, 12 and in the examples 9.3 and 9.4.
+In particular, we show in Corollary 10.5 that a commutative short local algebra of Hilbert type $(e, e-1)$ has no complex of type II which involves a projective module of rank 1.

-In section 14, we show that for $e\ge 2$ and $0\le a \le e^2$, there are short local algebras of Hilbert type $(e,a)$ which have neither non-projective reflexive modules nor a non-zero acyclic minimal complex of projective modules.
-On the other hand, for $1\le a \le e-1$, there are short local algebras of Hilbert type $(e,a)$ which have non-projective reflexive modules, see section 15.
+Examples of algebras with or without non-projective modules which are reflexive or are images in exact complexes of projective modules are constructed in Sections 14 and 15.
+In particular, we show that for any pair $(e,a)$ of integers with $2\le a \le e-1$, there is an algebra of Hilbert type $(e,a)$ with a non-projective reflexive module.
+Also, we provide an example of an algebra of Hilbert type $(6,2)$ with a non-projective $3$-torsionfree module.

+Sections 3 and 8 are devoted to the simple module $S$, its syzygies and the $\mho$-component which contains $S$.
+We stress that for any local algebra, if $S$ is reflexive or the image in an exact complex of projective modules, then $A$ is self-injective, see Lemma 3.2.